kb1vc/SoDaLibs/README.md

 This will install the libraries in /usr/local/lib or lib64 as appropriate and all the useful include files in /usr/local/include/SoDa

-It will also write doxygen output that starts at /usr/local/share/doc/SoDaUtils/html/index.html
+It will also write doxygen output that starts at /usr/local/share/doc/SoDaUtils/html/index.html and /usr/local/share/doc/SoDaSignals/html/index.html and

-### Installing Without root
+#### Installing Without root
 It is possible to install the library in a private directory (without needing root) like this: